emkey1/AOK-Filesystem-Tools/README.md

 It can be based on several distros, primarily Alpine & Debian, and should give a very similar user experience on either.
 Alpine uses fewer resources, so things will be a bit "faster", but in the iSH universe faster is a very relative concept.

+## Disclaimer

+Since I tend to work on this on a workstation, then use it on multiple devices, I dont use branches much to isolate experimental stuff.
+If you want to try it out, start by using the latest release.
+They are thorougly tested and should be fully stable.
+Most of the time the main branch will work fine, but there are no guarantees...

 ## Installation

 ### Get the repo